Beyond People-Pleasing

 Clinicians often find the material directly applicable to their work, while lay participants value the clarity and validation it brings to their own relational dynamics.

+We are unable to offer partial refunds, credits, or prorated adjustments.
 If promotions or sale prices occur before or after your purchase, we cannot retroactively adjust your registration fee.

 You don’t have to stop caring.